 - 5. Under no circumstances, except in Six-Bar, Puissance and Power and Skill Competitions may any obstacle exceed 1.70 m in height.
 Spread obstacles must not exceed two metres in spread with the exception of triple bars which may have a maximum spread of 2.20 m.
 This applies also in the case of one or of several jump-offs.
 The water jump may not exceed 4.50 m in spread including the take off element. - 6.
 Poles and other parts of the obstacles are held up by supports (cups).
 The pole must be able to roll on its support; in this case the support must have a depth of 18 mm minimum and a depth of 30 mm maximum.
-For planks, balustrades, barriers, gates, etc. the diameter of the supports must be more open or even flat.

-- 7. The limits on the height and spread of obstacles set forth by these JRs and in the definite schedules must be observed with the greatest care.
-However, if it should happen that a maximum dimension has been marginally exceeded as a result of the material used for construction and/or by the position of the obstacle on the ground, the maximum dimensions set forth will not be considered as having been exceeded, but the permitted tolerance is five centimetres maximum in height and ten centimetres (10 cm) in width. - 8.
-The approximate dimensions of obstacles in Competitions other than those, which are specially set forth in the JRs, must be stipulated in the schedule.
+For planks, balustrades, barriers, gates, etc. the diameter of the supports must be more open or even flat. - 7.
+The limits on the height and spread of obstacles set forth by these JRs and in the definite Schedules must be observed with the greatest care.
+However, if it should happen that a maximum dimension has been marginally exceeded as a result of the material used for construction and/or by the position of the obstacle on the ground, the maximum dimensions set forth will not be considered as having been exceeded, providing every effort has been made to not exceed the maximum dimensions specified in the Schedule with the material available. - 8.
+The approximate dimensions of obstacles in Competitions other than those, which are specially set forth in the JRs, must be stipulated in the Schedule.